Fiona Nash

-Fiona Joy Nash (née Morton; born 6 May 1965) is a former Australian politician.
+Fiona Joy Nash (née Morton; born 6 May 1965) is an Australian former politician.
 She served as a Senator for New South Wales from 2005 to 2017, representing the National Party.
-She was the party's deputy leader from 2016 to 2017 and was a cabinet minister in the Turnbull Government.
+She was the party's deputy leader from 2016 to 2017 and was a cabinet minister in the Turnbull government.

 Nash was a farmer in Crowther, New South Wales, prior to entering politics.
 She was elected to the Senate at the 2004 federal election.
 After a period as whip, she was elected as deputy Senate leader of the National Party in 2008.
-Nash was an assistant minister in the Abbott Government from 2013 to 2015.
-In the Turnbull Government she served as Minister for Rural Health (2015–2016), Regional Development (2016–2017), Regional Communications (2016–2017), and Local Government and Territories (2016–2017).
+Nash was an assistant minister in the Abbott government from 2013 to 2015.
+In the Turnbull government she served as Minister for Rural Health (2015–2016), Regional Development (2016–2017), Regional Communications (2016–2017), and Local Government and Territories (2016–2017).
 Nash was elevated to cabinet upon her election as deputy leader of the National Party in February 2016, the first woman to hold the position.
 Her political career came to an end as a result of the parliament eligibility crisis of 2017, where she was disqualified from parliament for holding British citizenship in breach of section 44 of the constitution.